 In a general sense, my research combines the theoretical analysis of certain aspects of human behavior as proposed by the economics discipline with computational tools such as mathematical models and sophisticated statistical techniques to appropriately identify and quantify the economic value to society from environmental goods and services.

 In this project, I am integrating spatially explicit micro-econometric models of choice with analyses of the land market and trends in property values in various coastal counties of South Carolina to predict changes in land use and simulate possible future landscapes.

-In my model of land use change, I explicitly predict the probability that individual parcels of land will be turned from agricultural and forested uses into developed residential uses.
-I also account for changes to the ecological landscape to predict changes in risks of flood arising from new development of wetlands.
+In my model of land use change, I explicitly predict the probability that individual parcels of land will be turned from undeveloped/agricultural uses into developed/residential uses.
+I account for changes to the ecological landscape to predict changes in risks of flood arising from new development of wetlands.
 I generate various future landscapes in time steps of 5 years and under various possible urban policy scenarios.

 You could say I have a kinesthetic personality.
 I love exploring my environment, playing in space with my dimension, finding and testing the edges of my contained universe through physical engagement.

 I practice a variety of activities from yoga to weight lifting to dancing.
 Yet, my mindset is one of a tennis player.
 I played competitively for a long time and all the training (physical and mental) undergone in and out of the court crippled into every aspect of my life and eventually became the primary driver of the features that define my character.
 In one sentence, I am a person who plays one shot at the time and for whom the most important point in a match is THIS ONE.